wp-plugins/stripe-gateway-for-events-manager-pro/README.txt

 = What is Stripe API KEYS =
 You can find api key from your stripe account.  https://dashboard.stripe.com/account/apikeys. here both live api keys and test apis key shown.

-== Screenshots ==
-1. its very simply. you only need to activate this plugin. after activating you will see stripe in payment gateway page of Events.